Sudzv1606/Real-time-attendance/README.md

-# 📚 Attendance Tracker PWA
+# 📚 Attendr - Attendance Tracker PWA

 A Progressive Web App for students to track their lecture attendance in real-time and maintain their target attendance percentage.
 Built with vanilla HTML, CSS, and JavaScript.
+Now optimized for both Android and iOS!

 ## ✨ Features